DavidsonGroup/flexiplex/tutorial.md

 ## 7. Count analysis

-At this point your count matrix can be analysed is whatever way makes the most sense for you and your experiment.
+At this point your count matrix can be analysed is whatever way makes the most sense for your experiment.
 Here we show a simple example using R and seurat to generate a UMAP of the cells.

-Within **R**, input the following code:
+This part of the tutorial is designed to be short, but for a real dataset there are several more QC and data exploration steps we would encourage you to perform.
+There are many excellent guides for single-cell analysis such as these: [Seurat](https://satijalab.org/seurat/articles/get_started_v5_new) or [This excellent introduction to single-cell analysis](https://www.singlecellcourse.org/introduction-to-single-cell-rna-seq.html)

+The following will be done within **R**, so it's assumed you already have that installed on your system.
+First we will load in the oarfish count matrix and create a seurat object from it:
 ```R
 library(Matrix)
 library(Seurat)